CennoxX/KeePass-QuickSearch/Readme.md

 1. Download `QuickSearch.plgx` from the [latest Release](https://github.com/CennoxX/keepass-quicksearch/releases/latest).
 2. Move `QuickSearch.plgx` into your KeePass Plugins folder (`Tools` > `Plugins…` > `Open Folder`).
 3. Provide administrator permission to copy to the folder.
-4. Restart KeePass to complete the update.
+4. Restart KeePass to complete the installation.

 ### Uninstallation

 1. Remove `QuickSearch.plgx` from your KeePass Plugins folder.
 2. Provide administrator permission to remove the file.
-3. Restart KeePass to complete the update.
+3. Restart KeePass to complete the uninstallation.

 ## Usage